dimitri-nicolo/calico/v2.6/getting-started/access-the-manager.md

     servicePort: 9443
 ```

+> Note: You must ensure the {{site.prodname}} manager receives a HTTPS (TLS) connection, not unencrypted HTTP.
+If you require TLS termination at your ingress, you will need to either use a proxy that supports transparent HTTP/2 proxying, for example, Envoy, or re-originate a TLS connection from your proxy to the {{site.prodname}} manager.
+If you do not require TLS termination, configure your proxy to “pass thru” the TLS to {{site.prodname}} manager.

 #### Access using a LoadBalancer service

 Kubernetes services can be exposed outside of the cluster [by configuring type `LoadBalancer`](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/) in the service specification.
 This requires that your cluster be configured with a service load balancer controller to implement the external load balancer.
 Most managed Kubernetes platforms support this.